Airagdin Pavon More, known as “El Moro”,

-- In 2009 he won the Sydney and Melbourne Bachata Championships, Professional Division with his partner Alegria.
+- In 2009 Moro won the Sydney and Melbourne Bachata Championships, Professional Division with his partner Alegria.

-- In 2009, 2010 and 2012 Moro and his dancing partner Romina Anaquin won the NSW & the Australian Bachata Championship.
+- In 2010 and 2012 Moro and his dancing partner, Romina Anaquin won the NSW & the Australian Bachata Championship.

-- Consecutively from 2012 to 2017 he and his school won the Australian Bachata Championship on the amateur and combined professional and amateur category.
+- Consecutively from 2012 to 2017 he and his school won the Australian Bachata Championship in the amateur and combined professional and amateur category.

-- Since 2013 Buena Vista Dance has participated in and placed in the top 1,2,3 in the Australian Rueda de Casino Championship.
+- Since 2013, Buena Vista Dance has participated in and placed in the top 1,2,3 in the Australian Rueda de Casino Championship.

-El Moro currently teaches regularly in Sydney, runs workshops and performs in Festivals throughout Australia, New Zealand and Europe.
+El Moro currently teaches regularly in Sydney.
+He runs workshops and performs in festivals throughout Australia, New Zealand, and Europe.